wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/4-add-inputs-variables-conditions.md

 For your **Event Contacts** chatbot, you need to expand the number of countries that have contacts.
 Instead of listing all countries in the message node, you want to ask the user which country they need contact information for.
-To accomplish this task, you will use inputs, variables, and conditions.
+To accomplish this task, you'll use inputs, variables, and conditions.

 - **Inputs** - The user's response in the **Ask a question** node.